 Audit your relationship

-This is probably the most tedious and important step in debt-proofing your marriage.
+This is probably the most tedious and important step in debt-proofing your relationship.
 Gather all the bills, statements, receipts and any other financial paperwork together.
 But be warned, this may reveal secret spending, so you’ll need to refrain from loosing your cool with each other.
 Come clean and confess any spending sprees or financial sins you’ve each committed, so you can focus on moving forward.
 Make lists of all outstanding debts and upcoming expenses and compare these with your income – then make a plan on how you’re going to stay financially on top in future.

 Send in a third party

-If you and your partner simply can not have a civil conversation about money, no matter how hard you try, consider asking an unbiased person, like a marriage counsellor, to act as a mediator.
+If you and your partner simply can not have a civil conversation about money, no matter how hard you try, consider asking an unbiased person, like a relationship counsellor, to act as a mediator.
 Having another person in the room will force you to stay focused and not loose your cool with each other.
 If you choose a mutual friend, make sure you both trust this person wholeheartedly and feel comfortable discussing finances with them in the room.

 Pop the bubbly!